Twitter's India troubles show tough path ahead for digital platforms | DW | 21.06.2021

 According to local media reports, Twitter's Indian executives were reportedly threatened with fines and imprisonment if the accounts were not taken down.

-Last month, the labeling of a tweet by a ruling-BJP politician as "manipulated media" prompted a special unit of the Delhi police to visit Twitter offices in the Indian capital and neighboring Gurgaon.
+Last month, the labeling of a tweet by a politician from the ruling BJP as "manipulated media" prompted a special unit of the Delhi police to visit Twitter's offices in the capital and neighboring Gurgaon.
 Police notified the offices about an investigation into the labeling of the post.

 Some Twitter employees have refused to talk about the ongoing tensions for fear of government reprisals.